Joseroman12/nperrin/data/me/habits/rules.md

 Am I following this rules now? yes, tracking them [here](/me/habits).

-To start on weekends I won't follow the rules, also when organizing a hangout.
+To start, on weekends I won't follow the rules, also when organizing a hangout.

 ## Index